drjonesy/no-install-caveman/README.md

-# 🗿 Caveman Mode for Claude Code (No Install Needed)
+# 🗿 No Install Caveman Mode

 A lightweight, plugin-free approach to reducing Claude Code output tokens by ~75% using simple markdown skill files.